andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

    neighbor 10.255.255.2 peer group IPv4-UNDERLAY-PEERS
    neighbor 10.255.255.2 remote-as 65110
    neighbor 10.255.255.2 description veos-dc1-spine2_Ethernet1
+   redistribute connected route-map RM-CONN-2-BGP
    !
    address-family ipv4
       neighbor IPv4-UNDERLAY-PEERS activate
 ```

+The added Loopback0 interface is used for overlay peering as we will see a bit later in the BGP summary and routes.
+Then the IP prefix is created and mapped to the route map telling BGP only redistribute the overlay loopback interfaces subnet.
+There is no need to redistribute the underlay peer to peer links as they are directly connected.
+The sole reason for using BGP also in the underlay (plus all the benefits of using BGP, scalability, robustness, less management overhead) is to achieve reachability of Loopback0 as a stable endpoint for EVPN BGP sessions.

 AS table: